 Source: Loomis Sayles, eASE Analytics System (eVestment Alliance's Large Cap Growth Universe.
 Managers reporting net of fee returns are excluded).
-Gross returns are net of trading costs.
-Net returns are gross returns less effective management fees.

 Please see trailing returns and other statistics as of the most recent quarter-end at the end of this document.